juniorjacob/clvbrew-obf/README.md

 requires node-fetch in order to build settings can be found at file -> preferences -> settings -> extensions -> clvbrew

+# credits

+original creator is Burkino, his own extension can be found in vscode's extension manager named under Clvbrew